0xVector/envoy-cache-ext/README.md

 contain the cached data and can immediately be used to fulfill the request, whereas `Follower/Leader` results are more like a marker instructing the filter to wait for further processing.

-`publishHeaders(key, headers, end_stream)` - function for publishing the request headers by a `Leader`.
+`publishHeaders(key, headers, end_stream)` - function for publishing the response headers by a `Leader`.
 This triggers the backfilling of coalesced `Followers` and can also finalize the response if it's the end of the stream, moving it to the permanent cache.

-`publishData(key, data, end_stream)` - similar to the function above but for publishing request data.
+`publishData(key, data, end_stream)` - similar to the function above but for publishing response data.
 Has to only be called after a call to `publishHeaders()` for the key that hasn't been ended yet.

 `removeWaiter(key, waiter)` - a function to signal that the filter is ending its lifetime prematurely and will not